Patient Information During COVID-19

 The below information outlines Shelbourne Medical Clinic’s staff workplace policies, in response to COVID-19, intended to help keep staff and patients safe.
 We have identified areas, processes, and tasks that we have modified to help maintain proper social distancing.
 All policies are subject to change when necessary and appropriate.

 • We ask that if you are experiencing ANY respiratory symptoms (new or worsening cough, fever, chills, sore throat, shortness of breath, new muscle aches, or headache) that you do not attend our clinic unless directed to do so by our staff.

 • If any patient is experiencing shortness of breath or troubles breathing, they are advised to call 911 or attend their nearest Emergency Department.

 • The doctor will talk to you by phone appointment and then determine the next course of action.
 If deemed appropriate you may be invited into the clinic for an in-person examination.
 In-person appointments will be at the discretion of the doctor you are speaking with and only after being screened for COVID-19 risk factors.

 • If invited into the clinic, we would appreciate you arriving at the time given to you.
 If you are more than 5 minutes early we may ask that you wait in your car until we call you in due to limiting the amount of patients in our waiting area.

 • All contact surfaces within the treatment room are thoroughly sanitized between each patient.
 Patients can be assured that the room they are being seen in has been sanitized with an approved disinfectant.

-• All patients entering the clinic are asked to bring their own mask and to sanitize their hands upon entry.
+• All patients with respiratory symptoms who enter the clinic are asked to bring their own mask and to sanitize their hands upon entry.
 If you do not have a mask, we will provide you with one.
 You will not be permitted to enter the clinic without a mask.